encoredev/encore/docs/tutorials/slack-bot.md

 ---
+seotitle: Tutorial – How to build a Slack bot
+seodesc: Learn how to build a Slack bot with a Go based backend, running in the cloud, in just a few minutes.
 title: Building a Slack bot
+subtitle: Learn how to build a Slack bot with an Encore backend
 ---

 In this tutorial you will create a Slack bot that brings the greatness of the `cowsay` utility to Slack!